 "It's always been a symbol of pride and you know our mascot, the fighting rebels.
 You know the rebel soldier was a mighty fighting warrior so we kind of tend to like that tradition," Richardson's father, Milton Richardson, said.

 The high school has used the Confederate flag since the 1950's, and the superintendent said there are no plans to stop now.
 He tells KFDM-TV the school district always follows the wishes of the people living within the district.
-So far, there haven't been any complaints. null
+So far, there haven't been any complaints.

 Texas high school defends Confederate flag